Juanpe/Counter/info.md

 #### Manually

   If you prefer, you can integrate Counter into your project manually.

-#### Source File

 Simply add the `Counter.swift` source file directly into your project.

 ## How to use xcodeproj 🐒